sergeyprokudin/bps/README.md

 representations.

-It is based on a _**simple idea**_: select k fixed points in space and compute vectors from  these basis points to the nearest points in the point cloud; use these vectors (or simply their norms) as features:
+It is based on a _**simple idea**_: select k fixed points in space and compute vectors from  these basis points to the nearest points in a point cloud; use these vectors (or simply their norms) as features:

 ![Teaser Image](bps.gif)